bright/new-www/content/jobs/backend-developer-mid.md

 recruting_image3_title: programming task
 language: en
 ---
-## **about bright people 🧡**
+## **about us 🧡💚**

-At Bright Inventions we value people who take **ownership, show initiative, and care about what they build**.
-We work as partners to our clients, so we look for team members who **actively suggest improvements, solve problems, and take responsibility** for their work and growth.

-Being flexible is important to us.
-We use technology as a tool to bring value, and we appreciate people who are **open to learning and using new tools** when needed.

-We expect effective communication skills, including the **ability to both give and receive constructive feedback with empathy**.
-We focus on solutions, not blame.
-We support each other, share knowledge, and approach challenges with a positive mindset.
+At Bright Inventions (now Framna) we partner with ambitious brands to create digital products that make a meaningful impact.\
+\
+We work across the full product journey, from strategy and UX to engineering and long-term growth, combining technical expertise with a strong product mindset.
+Together with our partners, we build solutions that users rely on every day.\
+\
+Our culture is built on trust, ownership, and fearless collaboration.
+We challenge ideas, support each other, and keep learning-openly sharing feedback, staying flexible in how we work, and approaching each other with empathy.
+Because the best products are created by teams that move forward together.

 ## **about project 🚀**